Fermain/-mollify/packages/lms/src/routes/content/Hackademic/JavaScript for Front-End Development/React with JavaScript/+page.md

 title: React with JavaScript
 slug: react-with-javascript
 summary: Learn how to use React, a popular JavaScript library for building user interfaces.
 Master JSX, components, and state management with our course.
-dependency: JavaScript for User Interfaces
+previous: JavaScript for User Interfaces
 src:
 type: course
 tags: